 3. Do not forget to close your debug session

 Do not forget to close your debug session.
-Unclosed sessions cause port/socket-exhaustion and lead to server restart.
-Also, try not to keep the session open for long and stuck on the breakpoint for too long.
+Unclosed sessions cause port/socket exhaustion and lead to server restart.
+Also, try not to keep the session open and be stuck on the breakpoint for too long.
 TimeOutException and other exceptions might occur which will lead to further server resource consumption.

 4. Clean up

-After successful testing, it might be necessary to return the testing environment to the original state.
-Build your current master/develop branch and place it back in the test environment.
-If your colleagues do not notice that the testing environment does not work as it should, it means you made a good job cleaning after yourself and placing the project back in a stable state.
+After successful testing, returning the testing environment to its original state might be necessary.
+For example, build your current master/develop branch and place it back in the test environment.
+Then, if your colleagues do not notice that the testing environment does not work as it should, you did a good job cleaning after yourself and placing the project back in a stable state.

-If you are on your own, I highly recommend you to clean after yourself too.
-You will never know when you will need to return to your projects again, and you might not remember in that time why the testing environment looks like it is.
+If you are on your own, I highly recommend cleaning after yourself too.
+You will never know when you will need to return to your projects again, and you might not remember why the testing environment is in a different state at that time.